jac459/metadriver/TUTORIALS.md

 "__POWER ON-IR": {"label":"", "type":"HTTP-GET", "command":"http://192.168.1.26:3000/v1/projects/home/rooms/6394342251295670272/devices/6699143044186243072/macros/6699143044261740545/trigger", "queryresult":"$.msg", "evalwrite":[{"variable":"MyStatus","value":"DYNAMIK (\"$Result\"==\"success\")?\"Power Off\":\"Command Failed\""}]}
 ```
 In this example, you can see something much more interesting than displaying 'Left pressed' in the remote.
 My MiTV doesn't understand WOL (Wake On Lan).
 But it understands IR.
 Unfortunately, it is the very same command to power on or power off the TV.
-So basically when I power on the recipe, sometimes it is powering on the TV, sometimes it is switching off (making me very popular with my fammily :-).
+So basically when I power on the recipe, sometimes it is powering on the TV, sometimes it is switching off (making me very popular with my family :-).
 So here is the trick: on the "power on" button, the first thing I do is sending a basic command to the TV.
 If the TV is on, it should always be a success.
 If it is not, the mentioned evalwrite assigns 'Trying to switch on by IR' to the varioable MyStatus.
 In the evaldo, I do the same test, and then I launch another command.
-For your information this command is a Neeo Brain command launching an IR call through my broadlink driver (but could be any), then I throw an infra red call but being 100% sure that it never switches off the TV.
+For your information this command is a Neeo Brain command launching an IR call through my Broadlink driver (but could be any), then I throw an infra red call but being 100% sure that it never switches off the TV.
 NOTE: in order to get the exact text of any of your recipe, you could use the Neeo Brain explorer of my meta.
 It is currently a bit raw but I will refine it soon.

 ### Tutorial Step 4b - List component.

-In this component we will start to learn the (by far) more complexe component of the Neeo Remote.
+In this component we will start to learn the (by far) more complex component of the Neeo Remote.
 It is also (by far) the coolest.
 Let's analyse these somewhat cryptic lines:
 ```
 "directories":{